 Scotland’s scenery is stunning all year round, but a spot of snow adds an extra untouched and almost renewed dimension to the landscape, transforming it into a winter wonderland that’s near impossible for fans of the great outdoors to resist.

 There are a lots of winter sports you can try here in Scotland, from skiing and boarding at six snowsports centres to ice-climbing at the Ice Factor in Kinlochleven.
+You could even try curling and attempt to repeat the success of our teams at the Winter Olympics!
 Read on to learn more.

 Downhill Skiing and Snowboarding